| Back to Biography Homepage |

 The Balancing Act

-began climbing up on the lap of whichever parent was playing the family My parents encouraged both my medical and musical interests, never suggesting that I would have to choose just one.
-They were interested in psychology as well as music, and my mother had particularly astute interpersonal radar.
+Early Influences My musical career got a head start on psychiatry when at age 2, I began climbing up on the lap of whichever parent was playing the family Steinway, and going along for the ride.
+But at about the age of seven, I began to talk with my psychiatrist uncle about his work, and became completely fascinated.
+By third grade I was practicing without a license on the playground at recess.
+I think the kids sensed my genuine interest and desire to help, and they would talk with me about their lives.
+I soon became confident I would be involved in this work as a career.
+My parents were encouraging.
+They were interested in psychology, and my mother had particularly astute interpersonal radar.
 I loved novels and short stories with psychological themes, particularly science fiction, took a lot of psychology courses as an undergraduate, and cemented my decision to become a psychiatrist at Johns Hopkins Medical School.
 Jerome Frank was the head of the psychiatry department, and was my first mentor.
-His landmark book, "Persuasion and Healing," showed the cross-cultural commonalities involved in helping people to change psychologically, and throughout my training, I have found myself interested in psychotherapy integration — focusing on core elements in a wide range of psychotherapies.
-My residency at the Langley Porter Psychiatric Institute at the University of California in San Francisco provided these broad opportunities, which I supplemented with seminars and workshops with some important founders of different schools of psychotherapy, like Fritz Perls, Eric Berne, and Virginia Satir.
-I completed a personal psychoanalysis, and continued post-residency consultation with senior analysts and therapists throughout my career.
-I feel very fortunate to have worked closely for almost 30 years with Joseph Weiss, M.D., the founder of Control-Mastery theory, a cognitive-relational-psychodynamic theory that has greatly informed my work with individuals, couples, and groups (two of my articles can be downloaded at the bottom of this page.)
-Since completing my residency in 1968, I have remained active on the teaching faculty at the University of California, San Francisco, where I am Clinical Professor of Psychiatry; taught courses for other institutions; presented at regional and national conferences; and maintained a private practice of psychotherapy and consultation in San Francisco and Marin County.
+His landmark book, "Persuasion and Healing," demonstrated the cross-cultural commonalities involved in helping people to change psychologically, and throughout my training and career, I have found myself interested in psychotherapy integration — focusing on core elements in a wide range of psychotherapies.
+Psychiatric Residency My residency at the Langley Porter Psychiatric Institute at the University of California in San Francisco provided these broad opportunities, which I supplemented with seminars and workshops with some important founders of different schools of psychotherapy, like Fritz Perls ( Gestalt Therapy), Eric Berne (Transactional Analysis), and Virginia Satir (Conjoint Family Therapy).
+Post-Residency Experience I completed a personal psychoanalysis, and continued post-residency consultation with senior analysts and therapists throughout my career.
+I feel very fortunate to have had a weekly, individual mentorship for almost 30 years with Joseph Weiss, M.D., the founder of Control-Mastery theory—a humanistic, cognitive-relational-psychodynamic theory that has greatly informed my work with individuals, couples, and groups (two of my articles can be downloaded at the bottom of this page.)
+Since completing my residency in 1968, I have remained active on the teaching faculty at the University of California, San Francisco, where I am Clinical Professor of Psychiatry; taught courses for other institutions; presented at regional and national conferences; and maintained a full-time private practice of psychotherapy and consultation in San Francisco and Marin County.
+The Nature of the Work I’ve been lucky to have two careers I feel so passionate about.
+My fascination with psychiatry has only grown over the years.
+Even though there are common themes often shared by a number of patients, each person’s expression and experience is unique.
+It is a great privilege to be trusted with patients' innermost thoughts and feelings — to go with them on a collaborative therapeutic journey that encourages growth.
+I continue to evolve and learn as part of that process, and cannot imagine ever retiring.
+This journey has commonalities with improvising music.
+Empathy and communication are paramount in both, and I believe my most creative level of psychotherapy and musical expression occurs when I am able to trust that I will be able to bring to bear everything I have studied and learned while simultaneously allowing myself to be so immersed in the activity that I become “one” with it—to merge with the music, the musicians, or the patient and his psychological life.
+I’ve been fascinated with the nature and challenges of this merger state, and over the years have developed a lecture-demonstration “Unlocking the Creative Impulse: The Psychology of Improvisation,” which has been presented internationally.
+In my private practice I frequently see people who are experiencing creative blocks—not just in specific artistic pursuits, but in activities of everyday life.
+The cross-pollination of music and psychiatry has greatly aided me in both fields.
+My musical activities have always remained subordinate to my primary responsibility to patients in my full-time practice and to trainees.
+If you're interested in more details about my psychiatric practice, training and activities: www.denniszeitlinmd.com If you would like to discuss making an appointment: www.denniszeitlinmd.com/contact Read/Download: (PDF Format) Control-Mastery Theory in Couples Therapy

 |